 The Harvard Community is Responsible for Sexual Assault

-(The piece was discussed on Fox New's "Tucker Carlson Tonight")
+(The piece was discussed on Fox News' "Tucker Carlson Tonight")

 Daniel E. Hanrahan